 Artists in Their Studios: A Photography Project for Maine

-The Maine Crafts Association announces the launch of Artists in Their Studios, a photography project to document Maine fine craft artists throughout the state in the spaces where they create.
-Artists in Their Studios seeks to further expose the role and depth of fine craft in Maine, to reach and excite collectors and the general public through imagery which reveals studio life and artistic process of artists working in traditional and contemporary craft mediums.
+Artists in Their Studios is a photography project developed by the Maine Crafts Association to document Maine fine craft artists throughout the state in the spaces where they create.
+The project seeks to further expose the role and depth of fine craft in Maine, to reach and excite collectors and the general public through imagery which reveals studio life and artistic process of artists working in traditional and contemporary craft mediums.
 At the same time, the project responds to the ever-changing landscape of marketing and the demands of social media on the business of being an artist by providing artists with professional images and a unique perspective and documentation of their practice.

 Artist Members of the MCA are invited to apply to be considered as photo subjects for Artists in Their Studios; applicants must be MCA Emerging or Professional Members.
-Artist applicants who work collaboratively or collectively should submit one application representing their studio practice and list the names of all affiliated artists.
-The MCA seeks applications from emerging and established fine craft artists and collectives/studios throughout the state who are full time Maine residents or have a significant studio practice in Maine.
+Applicants who work collaboratively or collectively should submit one application representing their studio practice and list the names of all affiliated artists.
+The MCA seeks applications from artists throughout the state who are full time Maine residents or have a significant studio practice in Maine.
 Artists working in baskets, ceramics, fiber, furniture, glass, jewelry, leather, metal, mixed media, paper, stone and wood are invited to apply.